-But for this article let us focus on small eatery business, locally known as carinderia.
-This business venture is popular for their quick service, low-priced and wide variety of choices suitable to workers, students and average income families.
-By just pointing on the dish you wish to order, hence the term ‘turo turo’ (pointing finger) which also refers to this type of food business.
+But for this article let us focus on a small eatery business, locally known as carinderia.
+This business venture is popular for its quick service, low-priced and wide variety of choices suitable to workers, students and average-income families.
+By just pointing at the dish you wish to order, hence the term ‘turo turo’ (pointing finger) which also refers to this type of food business.

 Availability of capital

-Without infusion of fresh capital money, every day can be a challenging day when operating under tight budget.
+Without the infusion of fresh capital money, every day can be a challenging day when operating under a tight budget.

 A common gripe against carinderias operating at certain locations is the quality of ingredients and hygiene conditions.
-That may be because of the absence of proper sewage and waste disposal, or lack of knowledge among management and staff in handling and storage of food which must be kept at certain temperatures or maintenance of clean operating environment and equipment.
-Such conditions may contribute to outbreaks of food-borne diseases that might lead to closure of business or loss of customers.
+That may be because of the absence of proper sewage and waste disposal, or lack of knowledge among management and staff in handling and storage of food that must be kept at certain temperatures, or maintenance of a clean operating environment and equipment.
+Such conditions may contribute to outbreaks of food-borne diseases that might lead to the closure of businesses or loss of customers.

 Availability of supply and ingredients

 If it’s not the lack of operating capital, it may be the unstable availability of supplies and ingredients.
 For instance, some ingredients are seasonal and may not be available year-round, or when availability is halted by authorities such as the prohibition of consumption of shellfish during red tide pollution at sources or poultry outbreak leading to stoppage of chicken supplies.
 Also, typhoons may hamper logistics in the distribution and sale of vegetables if they are not destroyed and damaged during the natural calamities that occasionally hit the Philippines.